Prompts

 Prompt Targets

-Once a prompt passes any configured guardrail checks, Arch processes the contents of the incoming conversation and identifies where to forwad the conversation to via its prompt_targets primitve.
+Once a prompt passes any configured guardrail checks, Arch processes the contents of the incoming conversation and identifies where to forwad the conversation to via its prompt target primitve.
 Prompt targets are endpoints that receive prompts that are processed by Arch.
 For example, Arch enriches incoming prompts with metadata like knowing when a user’s intent has changed so that you can build faster, more accurate RAG apps.

 Configuring prompt_targets is simple.
 See example below: